bozsahin/ccglab/README.md

 The installer does all that and more, from fetching lalrparser.lisp to setting variables, paths and bash files and installing SBCL and rlwrap.

+<b>Have a look at the companion repos, <a href="https://github.com/bozsahin/ccglab-grammars">ccglab-grammars</a>,
+and <a href="https://github.com/bozsahin/ccglab-models">ccglab-models</a>, which contain grammars and models developed in CCGlab</b>.

 enjoy.--Cem Bozsahin